 Types of non-compensatory damages available under civil and common law systems

-In this section, we address those categories of damages, available in civil and common law alike, which do not strictly follow the compensatory principle.
+In this section, we address those categories of damages, available in civil and common law alike, that do not strictly follow the compensatory principle.
 These include nominal damages, liquidated damages, restitutionary damages and punitive (or exemplary) damages.
-We also examine moral damages, at times a Manichean form of damages that can be viewed through the prism of both compensation and non-compensation, particularly in investment treaty arbitration, as will be discussed further below.
+We also examine moral damages, at times a Manichean form of damages that can be viewed through the prism of both compensation and non-compensation, particularly in investment treaty arbitration, as is discussed further below.

 Under English law, nominal damages are symbolic and thus non-compensatory.
-They are awarded when a wrong has been committed by a defendant but no loss or damage has been inflicted upon the aggrieved party.
-US law similarly tends to recognise nominal damages where there has been a contractual breach, but there is no loss or if the amount of loss is not proved.
+They are awarded when a wrong has been committed by a defendant but no loss or damage has been inflicted on the aggrieved party.
+US law similarly tends to recognise nominal damages where there has been a contractual breach but there is no loss, or if the amount of loss is not proved.
 Nominal damages are often described as a ‘mere peg on which to hang costs’ as the award of costs routinely follows the event.

-Under French law, courts have long accepted actions for ‘un franc symbolique’ whereby damages are awarded to the aggrieved party in addition to costs in claims related to group or public interests.
+Under French law, courts have long accepted actions for un franc symbolique, whereby damages are awarded to the aggrieved party in addition to costs in claims relating to group or public interests.
 As establishing damage is a precondition to standing, aggrieved parties may invoke nominal damages to have their claim heard.

 Under both civil and common law systems, parties to a contract are free to determine the damages payable in the event of a specific contractual breach before the breach has arisen.
 Predetermined damages are known as liquidated damages.
 A liquidated damages clause is referred to as a clause pénale in French, which is somewhat confusing given there is no punitive element to such a provision.